 Cheryan has published numerous articles on these topics in journals such as Psychological Science, the Journal of Personality & Social Psychology, and Psychological Bulletin.
 In 2012/2013 she was a visiting scholar at the Russell Sage Foundation in New York City and in 2016/2017 she was a Lenore Annenberg and Wallis Annenberg Fellow in Communications at the Center for Advanced Study in the Behavioral Sciences at Stanford University.

-Associate Professor of Social Psychology at the University of Washington
+Associate Professor of Social Psychology, University of Washington

 Areas of Expertise: Identity, Stereotypes, Prejudice, Psychology, Behavioral Sciences